MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/email.md

 ::: moniker-end

-The following table provides a brief description of tasks you can accomplish when using an Email activity.
+The following table provides a brief description of the tasks you can accomplish when using an Email activity.

 |Tasks|Email Activities|
 |-----------|----------------------|